How to design quantum-jump trajectories via distinct master equation representations: Eternally non-Markovian qubit master equation

 To explore in an explicit case study the different possible $\mathbf{R}$-ROQJ unravelings and compare them among each other, as well as with the $\mathbf{W}$-ROQJ, we consider the two-level system dynamics fixed by the following generator

 where $\sigma_k$ are the Pauli spin operators.
 Such a master equation has been studied extensively in the literature \cite{ENM,Chruscinski2015,Nina}, since, despite its simplicity, it possesses several interesting features.
+The open-system evolution fixed by Eq.(\ref{ENM}) can arise as due to an average over randomly distributed unitary evolutions \cite{Chruscinski2015} or as the classical mixture of Markovian dephasing dynamics in three different directions \cite{Nina}.
 In particular, for some choices of the rates $\gamma_k(t)$ the resulting dynamics is P-divisible, while CP-divisibility is broken for any $t>0$.
-This kind of dynamics is usually referred to as eternally non-Markovian and, most importantly for us, it cannot be treated by means of the MCWF.
+This kind of dynamics is usually referred to as eternally non-Markovian, indicating that the backflow of information to the open system witnessed by the negativity of the decay rate continues for the whole evolution; hence, any Markovian limit, even in the asymptotic time scale, is precluded.
+Most importantly for our purpose, eternally non-Markovian dynamics cannot be treated by means of the MCWF at any time of the evolution.
+Even more, also a powerful non-Markovian generalization of MCWF, named non-Markovian quantum jumps \cite{Piilo2008,Piilo2009}, cannot be applied in this case since CP-divisibility is violated from the very beginning of the dynamics.
+The general ingredients for the implementation of the jump methods, including the relevant numerical aspects, can be found from references \cite{Plenio1998,Daley2014,Molmer1996}.

+It is important to stress that the smaller the effective ensemble size $N_{eff}$ the more efficiently the simulations can be implemented and optimized.
+This is because it is enough to generate $N_{eff}$ state vector evolutions and decide $N$ times at each time step whether the jump happened or not; here, $N$ is the size of the total ensemble.
+This allows us to track how many members of the total ensemble are in each of the $N_{eff}$ different members of the effective ensemble, avoiding repetitions of identical evolutions in a given interval of time.
+As we are going to show explicitly for the dynamics at hand, we can control $N_{eff}$ by choosing different ROs, which opens considerable prospects for an efficient implementation of the simulations also when dealing with more complicated dynamics.